-The number of workers at breweries that produce mainstream beer is continuing to drop due to increased automation and falling demand.
-However, the number of craft breweries is growing to meet increasing demand in New Zealand and overseas for craft beers so increased production is creating more brewer, assistant brewer and brewery assistant jobs.
+The number of workers at breweries that produce mainstream beer is continuing to drop due to increased automation.
+However, the number of independent or craft breweries is growing to meet increasing demand in New Zealand.
+Increased production of craft beer is creating more brewer, assistant brewer and brewery assistant jobs.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)